bspear8/TCCart/Project2/Design-Team/Docs/VisionDocument.md

 ## 1 Introduction

 TCCart is a Payment and Rewards Management System for Tea and Coffee Carts that runs on an Android platform.
-The application is intended to be used by customers to make credit card payments and to generate product loyalty via a rewards system.
+The application is intended to be used by a Cart Manager to process credit card payments and to generate product loyalty via a rewards system.

 ## 2 Business Needs/Requirements